Disappearance of Etan Patz: Trials and conviction

 The case resulted in a mistrial in May 2015 because of a hung jury that was deadlocked 11 for conviction and 1 against conviction.
 A retrial began on October 19, 2016, in a New York City court, with jury deliberations in February 2017.
-On February 14, 2017, Hernandez was found guilty of kidnapping and felony murder.
-Sentencing was scheduled on February 28, with Hernandez facing 25 years to life in prison.
-However, Hernandez's attorneys were granted a delay in order to challenge the verdict, and no new sentencing date was set.

-On April 18, 2017, Hernandez was sentenced to life in prison with the possibility of parole after serving at least 25 years.
+On February 14, Hernandez was found guilty of kidnapping and felony murder.
+Hernandez faced 25 years to life in prison.
+Sentencing was delayed to allow his attorneys to challenge the verdict.
+On April 18, he was sentenced to life in prison with the possibility of parole after serving at least 25 years.
 The conviction was unanimously affirmed by the appellate court on March 26, 2020.

-On July 21, 2025, a federal appellate court reversed the conviction and ordered a new trial for Hernandez.
+On July 21, 2025, a federal appellate court reversed the conviction and said Hernandez was entitled to a new trial or else to be released from prison.
+On November 25, Manhattan DA Alvin Bragg, who had been given until December 1 to decide whether to retry Hernandez, agreed to retry him.
+The trial was supposed to begin by June 1, 2026.
+Hernandez's lawyers attempted to have the charges dismissed, arguing that a fair trial was impossible due to media coverage, and that prosecutors had waited too long to charge Hernandez.
+Judge Michele Rodney refused to dismiss the case on April 17, 2026.
+On June 22, 2026, the U.S. Supreme Court reinstated Hernandez’s conviction by a 6–3 vote, with the three liberal justices dissenting.
+In an unsigned opinion, the court held that the Second Circuit had exceeded its authority under the Antiterrorism and Effective Death Penalty Act of 1996, which limits federal court review of state criminal convictions.